javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 document.querySelectorAll('pre[class*="language"]').forEach(Prism.highlightElem);
 ```

 Everything's simple so far, right?
-Where there are `<pre>` code snippets in HTML, we highlight them.
+We find code snippets in HTML and highlight them.

 Now let's go on.
 Let's say we're going to dynamically fetch materials from a server.
 We'll study methods for that [later in the tutorial](info:fetch).
 For now it only matters that we fetch an HTML article from a webserver and display it on demand: